cscully-allison/guidepost/readme.md

 Here we explain some elements of the visualization:

 #### `Data Grouping Name`:
 This is name of the high level groups which are dictated by the `facet_by` configuration.
-If your data only logically contains one group, adding a synthetic column is advised and specifying that column name for the `facet_by` cofiguration.
+Each group of subcharts corresponds to all data associated with an instance of a value in `facet_by`.
+If your data only logically contains one group, adding a synthetic column and specifying that column name for the `facet_by` cofiguration is advised.

 #### `Main Summary View`:
 The main summary view is the primary view associated with each group of data specified by `facet_by` configuration.
 This view shows the data organized by the x and y axes.
 Data values at similar locations along the x and y axes are grouped into squares at that location.
 The amount of data in each row and column are shown with the histograms framing this view.
 The color of each square shows an aggregrate of a third numerical variable that exists on each data value.